Devprud/railway-reservation-python/README.md

 The project sparked new interest in me to build beautiful ui with working backend which has some practical real life application.
 My view with this project is to apply some of the really good options that the airline industry provides to its users into the railways.
-The main things I wanted to implment are :
+The main things I wanted to implement are :
 1)  Giving the traveller an option to choose his seat as in Indian Railways currently a person is alloted a seat by the system and cannot be selected by the person.
 2)  Somehow implementing a way to provide trains according to the persons needs, show the seat available from all places the trains have their stops.
 3)  Add a way to avail connecting trains from one place to another.